 Author (year) Year Objective Result Research Instrument or Observations CASTILHO, A. P. T.; SILVA, L. C. C.; CAVALCANTE, D. L. 2020 Study the implementation of the IGF in other countries There are still doubts about the efficacy of the implementation of the IGF in Brazil.
 Bibliographic research through selection of various works.
 COSTA, A. O.; BOSSOLANI, B. P.; LOPES, R. F. M.; GODOY, S. M. 2020 Understand the regulation of the IGF in Brazil as a means of better income distribution The issue of IGF still needs to be more detailed and developed in order to be effective in its application.
 Bibliographic research through selection of various works.
 FACO, J. L. B.; SILVA, J. G. B.; RUBELO, J. G. N.; SIMONCELLI, H. L. 2020 Ponder on the IGF in Brazil.
 The IGF can be applied efficiently, as long as several factors that do not impair the STN are observed.
 Bibliometric research LIMA, S. O. 2018 To analyze the social function and feasibility of the institution of the IOF in Brazil The IGF will be able to bring advances in the STN.
-Bibliometric research NASCIMENTO, N. 2021 The IGF may bring advances in the Bibliometric research

-Present proposals STN, if it is planned

-and simulations on and executed with
+Bibliometric research NASCIMENTO, N. 2021 Present proposals and simulations on the IGF in Brazil.
+The IGF may bring advances in the STN, if it is planned and executed with caution.
+Bibliometric research

-the IGF in Brazil. caution.

-Analyze the IGF The IGF can be an

-OLIVEIRA, L. G.; 2019 from the principle effective Bibliographic research

-MEDEIROS of ability to pay instrument, as long through selection of

-as the needs for its various works.

-application are

-observed.

-This form of

-To study the taxation has been

-RIBEIRO, M. V. A. 2019 positive and widely criticized in Bibliographic research

-negative aspects Latin America, through selection of

-of the where it has been various works.

-implementation of adopted and has

-the IGF in other been abandoned by

-countries more developed

-countries.

-2021 Analyse the IGF

-SERPA, L.S based on its ability The IGF is seen as a

-to pay reinforcement in the Bibliographic research

-improvement of the through selection of

-STN. various works.
+OLIVEIRA, L. G.; MEDEIROS 2019 Analyze the IGF from the principle of ability to pay The IGF can be an effective instrument, as long as the needs for its Bibliographic research through selection of various works. application are observed.
+RIBEIRO, M. V. A. 2019 To study the positive and negative aspects of the implementation of the IGF in other countries This form of taxation has been widely criticized in Latin America, where it has been adopted and has been abandoned by more developed countries.
+Bibliographic research through selection of various works.
+SERPA, L.S 2021 Analyse the IGF based on its ability to pay The IGF is seen as a reinforcement in the improvement of the STN.
+Bibliographic research through selection of various works.